AlphaGk002/Java--Servlet/README.md

 # Java--Servlet

-Demo in java servlet simple adding
+For basic coding in java-servlet